 How chemicals are assessed

 The Inventory Multi-tiered Assessment and Prioritisation (IMAP) framework is a science and risk based framework for the assessment and prioritisation of chemicals on the Australian Inventory of Chemical Substances (AICS).
+It consists of 3 tiers of assessment, with the assessment effort increasing with each tier.
+The aim is to provide more timely information about the hazards and risks associated with the use of industrial chemicals by identifying chemicals which:

 Tools, criteria and international assessment approaches were considered during development of the IMAP framework with a focus on Canada, USA, Europe and international agencies such as the Organisation for Economic Co-operation and Development (OECD) and the World Health Organisation (WHO).